 4. Streamline your organisation

-As advertisers seek to run ever more complex campaigns, it becomes more vital than ever that your organisation makes it easy to do so.
+As advertisers seek to run ever more complex campaigns, it becomes vital that your organisation makes it easy to do so.

 That means taking a hard look at your internal inefficiencies, tackling manual processes, data duplication and silos.
 Anything that may present an obstacle to seamless service for your clients.
 Then go one step further and identify improvements that may provide value your clients hadn’t thought of.